 There is no problem with cutting tree roots, but you need a saw with extra power.

-The most abundant type of reciprocating saws are ones that fall into the cordless category.
-These are much easier to operate, and they come with many enhanced features that make them more useful for the average homeowner or woodworker.
-They can be tough for a beginner to use for long periods of time without tiring, but with time and experience, they can become a handy tool in any workshop.
+The most abundant type of reciprocating saws fall into the cordless category.
+These are much easier to operate and come with many enhanced features that make them more useful for the average homeowner or woodworker.
+They can be tough for a beginner to use for long periods without tiring, but with time and experience, they can become a handy tool in any workshop.

 Can you cut plywood with a reciprocating saw?

 Yes, you can cut plywood with a reciprocating saw.
 The key is to find a blade that fits the right size of the plywood.
-You will want a thick blade that will work with your reciprocating saw without having issues, and it is thin enough to cut through the wood easily.
+You will want a thick blade that will work with your reciprocating saw without issues and is thin enough to cut through the wood easily.

 Do you need electricity to use a reciprocating saw?

-Yes, you do need electricity or some other source of power that will run your reciprocating saw.
+Yes, you need electricity or some other power source that will run your reciprocating saw.

+Thank you for reading our reciprocating saw buying guide.
 The best reciprocating saw is one that you can trust to get the job done.
-You want a saw that will cut through many different materials with ease, so you need to make sure that you are purchasing one that can do this.
+You want a saw that will easily cut through many different materials, so you need to make sure that you are purchasing one that can do this.
 Your reciprocating saw should be lightweight and comfortable for you to use.
-Make sure that your saw has the right power for your needs, as well as other features that will meet all of your requirements.
-What is the most important feature for your project?
+Make sure that your saw has the right power for your needs and other features that will meet your requirements.
+What is the most important feature of your project?
 You can read our best reciprocating saw reviews.

 References and Further Reading